-Public Financial Reform began in 2004, and is based on the introduction of the Medium Term Expenditures Framework (MTEF); general improvement of budget process; conformity of budgetary classifications with international standards GFSM 2001 for the budgets of all levels; and transition to the program budget format.
+Public Financial Reform began in 2004 and it implied introduction of the Medium Term Expenditures Framework (MTEF), general improvement of budget process, conformity of budgetary classifications with international standards GFSM 2001 for the budgets of all levels and transition to the program budget format.

-Recently approved regulations on the budgetary process have been reflected in the revised Budget Code, which was prepared and approved in 2009 and has been effective since 2010.
+Recently approved regulations on the budgetary process have been reflected in the revised Budget Code which was prepared and approved in 2009 and has been effective since 2010.
 The Budget Code consolidates all legislative acts linked to the budget system for the State, Autonomous Republics and Local Self-Governing units' budgets.
-The Budget Code also defines the obligation of gradual transition to the program budget for the State Budget from 2012, while for the budgets of Autonomous Republics and Local Self-Government units from 2013.
+The Budget Code also defines the obligation of gradual transition to the program budget for the State Budget from 2012, but for the budgets of Autonomous Republics and Local Self-Government units from 2013.

-Much has been done in terms of the MTEF introduction.
-The format of the BDD document has several times experienced changes since its preparation in 2005.
+A lot of work has been done for MTEF introduction.
+The format of the BDD document experienced changes several times since its preparation in 2005.
 With the new Budget Code, the link between the planning of the BDD document and preparation of the annual Budget Law is strengthened at the legislative level.
 The document reflects Government's priorities, analysis of macroeconomic parameters of previous and planning years, and key activities to be performed by the spending organizations.
-Gradually, the document has begun to reflect the priorities of all spending organizations of the State Budget as well as those of the Autonomous Republics and Local Self-Government units.
-The Ministry of Finance, in coordination with the spending organizations, annually prepares the 4-year BDD document of the country, in accordance with the Budget Code.
-This document reflects mid-term priorities of the Ministries and other spending organizations, their funding, and objectives.
-The document determines the threshold volumes of appropriations and number of staff for the spending organizations.
-As a result, the BDD document represents a framework for the annual draft budget and is part of the package that is submitted to the Parliament of Georgia, while its final version is delivered to the Budget and Finance Committee of the Parliament in January of the planning year.
+Gradually, the document has begun to reflect the priorities of all spending organizations of the State Budget, Autonomous Republics and Local Self-Government units.
+The Ministry of Finance, in coordination with the spending institutions, annually prepares the 4-year BDD document of the country in accordance with the Budget Code.
+This document reflects mid-term priorities of the Ministries and other spending institutions, their fundings and objectives.
+The document determines marginal quantitative volumes of appropriations for spending institutions.
+As a result, the BDD document represents a framework for the annual draft budget and is a part of the package that is submitted to the Parliament of Georgia, while its final version is delivered to the Budget and Finance Committee of the Parliament in January of the planning year.